© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted medieval village is a scheduled monument protected by Historic England under reference 1002071.
 View the official record →

-Deserted medieval village is a depopulated settlement site in Gloucestershire, England, representing the remains of a nucleated community that was abandoned during the medieval period.
+Deserted medieval village is a scheduled ancient monument in Gloucestershire representing settlement abandonment patterns characteristic of the late medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002071.

 Deserted medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002071.